AnaRonchel/TFM/README.md

 ## CTCF-mediated loop prediction algorithm

 This directory contains the scripts used to analyse the transcriptomic regulation madiated by CTCF loops, explained in section 4.4.2.
-The Data directoy must contain lost and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script), CTCF.motif matrix file from Homer and the differential expression annotated genes file obtained with the DESeq2 program in the RNA-Seq analysis.
+The Data directoy must contain lost and retained peaks' bed files (obtained with the DiffBind_lost_vs_retained.R script), CTCF.motif matrix file from Homer and the differential expression annotated genes file obtained with the DESeq2 program in the RNA-Seq analysis.

 Scripts in this directory: